phviethoang/real-estate/BigData/DeployLamda/Schedule/Airflow.md

 ## **===3| Logic of scheduling**

 In this step, we will determine which is run first, which is run later, how often they are run,....
-Create a python file and code:
+Create a python file (`.py`) IN PATH `~/airflow/dags/`( must be in the right path) and code:
 * Import:
   ```python
   from airflow import DAG